diwasatreya/Giveaway-Bot/README.md

 - Dont say u created it when u didnt
 - dont copy paste or u will never learn
 ##### Things you should to do:
-- Suscribe to  KP 18 AKA Atreya
+- Suscribe to  KP 18
 - star this repo
 - fork this repo
 - follow me
-- make videos on my projects
 - Gift me nitro for more code
 - join Capital Club